thegamecracks/dum-dum-irc/README.md

 ## Usage

-With Python 3.11+ installed, you can get the currently stable version on PyPI:
+With Python 3.11+ installed, you can get the current stable version on PyPI:

 ```sh
 pip install dum-dum-irc